spraakbanken/sparv-pipeline/docs/developers-guide/sparv-decorators.md

 - `config_keys`: a list of config keys to be set or changed by this function.
-- `source_structure`: Set to `True` if the function needs access to a `SourceStructureParser` instance (the one holding information on the structure of the source files.
+- `source_structure`: Set to `True` if the function needs access to a `SourceStructureParser` instance (the one holding information on the structure of the source files).
 Default: `False`

 **Example:**
 ```python